math-o-matic/math-o-matic/README.md

          * are the same thing and changes the displayed formula from
          * nat(successor(one)) to nat(two).
          *
-         * Check out the proof explorer from web/index.html to watch this
+         * Check out the proof explorer from the web page to watch this
          * in action.
          */
         nat_zero()